alicenet/alicenet/.github/ISSUE_TEMPLATE/1-BUG-REPORT.md

 <!--
 Briefly describe the issue you are experiencing.
 Tell us what you were trying to do and what happened instead.
 Remember, this is _not_ a place to ask questions.
-For that consider visiting AliceNet Discord: (https://www.google.com.br)! <!--todo:add link --->
+For that consider visiting AliceNet Discord: https://discord.gg/bkhW2KUWDu

 <!--
 Before reporting the issue make sure that: